 - Data Debriefs: At the end of the school year or the summer, all program partners in BASB’s network are invited to review network-wide data trends and dive into their own program quality data.
 Past data debriefs include our 2017 Summer Celebration, and the 2016-2017 School Year Debrief.

-- Initiative-Based: BASB has specific initiatives that bring groups of partners together with a common focus, including TEEN (focused on college and career readiness), BoSTEM (focused on science, technology, engineering, and math), or Partnerships in Social Emotional Learning (focused on increased social emotional learning in students).
-These initiatives often offer their partners access to professional development specifically on their topic of interest.
-Past offerings have included (Intrepid event, Defined STEM Training, PSELI Data Debrief).
+- Initiative-Based: BASB has specific initiatives that bring groups of partners together with a common focus, including TEEN on college and career readiness skills badging, BoSTEM on increased interest and engagement in science, technology, engineering, and math in middle school students, or Partnerships for Social and Emotional Learning Initiative on aligned social and emotional learning opportunities for elementary students.
+These initiatives offer their partners access to professional development on their topic of interest.
+Past offerings have included an Intrepid event, Defined STEM Training, and SEL Circle offerings.

 - Skill-Based: BASB also offers professional development sessions on specific skills of interest within the ACT Skills Framework, often informed by research and designed to provide practical recommendations for program practice.
 Past offerings have included sessions at the 2017 ACT Skills Summit on the Achieve, Connect, Thrive domains, as well as upcoming sessions at the 2018 ACT Skills Summit focused on Critical Thinking, Teamwork, and Growth Mindset.